Atlas-OS/Atlas/README.md

 - Disabled power saving (for personal computers)
 - Disabled performance-hungry security mitigations
 - Automatically enabled MSI mode on all devices
-- Boot configuration optimization
+- Optimized boot configuration
 - Optimized process scheduling

 ### 🔒 Legal
 Many custom Windows OSes distribute their systems by providing a tweaked ISO of Windows.
-Not only it violate [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.
+Not only it violates [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.

-Atlas partnered with Windows Ameliorated Team to provide users a safer and legal way to install, the [AME Wizard](https://ameliorated.io).
-By using this, Atlas fully complies to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+Atlas partnered with Windows Ameliorated Team to provide users a safer and legal way to install: the [AME Wizard](https://ameliorated.io).
+With it, Atlas fully complies with [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).

 ## 🎨 Brand kit
 Feeling creative?
 Want to create your own Atlas wallpaper with some original creative designs?
-Well our brand kit has got you covered!
+Our brand kit has got you covered!
-The Atlas brand kit is accessible to the public, you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!
+Anyone can access the Atlas brand kit — you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!

-We also have a dedicated area on our [Forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
+We also have a dedicated area on our [forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
 You can also find creative wallpapers that other users share here too!

 ## ⚠️ Disclaimer
-AtlasOS is **NOT** a pre-activated version of Windows, you **must** use a genuine key to activate Windows.
-Before you buy a Windows 10 (Pro OR Home) license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.
-Atlas is based on Microsoft Windows, by using Windows you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+Atlas-OS is **NOT** a pre-activated version of Windows.
+You **must** use a valid key to activate Windows.
+Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

+Atlas is based on Microsoft Windows.
+By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).